tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

     attrs:
       units: "m"
       valid_range: [-3, 3] # attribute for the "CheckValidMin" and "CheckValidMax" functions
-      _FillValue: 999
+      _FillValue: 999      # the "bad data" value

-The second handler here is ``RecordQualityResults``, which requires parameters in the quality.yaml block itself: "bit", "assessment", and "meaning".
-This function creates an additional variable that is called "qc_<variable_name>", where variable elements that fail a test are given the bit value.
-If no test fails, "qc_<variable_name>" will contain all zeroes.
+|

+Now back to the tutorial steps:

-5. Custom QC code in tsdat follows the same structure, with a `checker` and `handler` class.
-Like readers, you can add as many of each as one would like.
-QualityCheckers should return a boolean numpy array (True/False), where `True` refers to flagged data, for each variable in the raw dataset.
-QualityHandlers take this boolean array and apply some function to the data variable it was created from.
+Custom QC code in tsdat allows a user to create both `checkers` and `handlers`.
+Like readers, you can add as many of each as one would like. `Checkers` should return a boolean numpy array (True/False), where `True` refers to flagged data, for each variable in the raw dataset. `Handlers` take this boolean array and apply some function to the data variable it was created from.

-As a simple example for this tutorial, we'll add a QC handler that interpolates missing data with a cubic polynomial:
+7. For this tutorial, we'll add a QC handler that interpolates missing data with a cubic polynomial using one of xarray's functions:

 .. code-block:: python